-While the South Kaibab Trail follows a ridge line, the Bright Angel Trail follows the head of a side canyon.
-Views on the Bright Angel Trail are framed by massive cliffs, and by virtue of being a shadier trail with natural water sources, there is more plant life and animal life along the Bright Angel Trail than on the South Kaibab Trail.
-These features make the Bright Angel Trail appealing to those interested in geology and in viewing wildlife.
+While the South Kaibab Trail follows a ridgeline, the Bright Angel Trail follows the head of a side canyon.
+Massive cliffs frame views on the Bright Angel Trail, and by being a shadier trail with natural water sources, there is more plant life and animal life along the Bright Angel Trail than on the South Kaibab Trail.
+These features make the Bright Angel Trail appealing to those interested in geology and viewing wildlife.

 Indian Garden is an oasis in the canyon used by Native Americans up to modern times.
-Ralph Cameron, one of the early pioneers who built the Bright Angel Trail (and who would later become an Arizona senator), by 1903 had come to an agreement with the resident Havasupai allowing him to build a camp for tourists.
-He staked mining claims to secure the site, built tent cabins, and planted the enormous cottonwood trees still present today.
+Ralph Cameron, one of the early pioneers who built the Bright Angel Trail (and who would later become an Arizona senator), by 1903, had agreed with the resident Havasupai, allowing him to build a camp for tourists.
+He staked mining claims to secure the site, built tent cabins, and planted the enormous cottonwood trees present today.
 Hikers camping at Indian Garden should consider the mile and a half side trip to Plateau Point.

 Below Indian Garden, the trail follows a creek through a meandering gully of water-sculpted stone and shimmering cottonwood trees.
-The trail becomes steep once again where this gully empties into the broad, bowl-shaped Pipe Creek drainage.
-This section of trail, affectionately referred to as the Devil's Corkscrew, is brutally hot during the summer months and should therefore only be attempted during the early morning or late evening hours.
+The trail becomes steep once again, where this gully empties into the broad, bowl-shaped Pipe Creek drainage.
+This section of trail affectionately referred to as the Devil's Corkscrew is brutally hot during the summer months and should only be hiked during the early morning or late evening hours.
 There are no potable water sources between Indian Garden and Bright Angel Campground.
 A composting toilet is located near the River Resthouse.

-During summer months there is potable drinking water at Bright Angel Campground, Indian Garden Campground, Three-Mile Resthouse, and Mile-and-a-Half Resthouse.
+There is potable drinking water at Bright Angel Campground, Indian Garden Campground, Three-Mile Resthouse, and Mile-and-a-Half Resthouse during the summer months.
 From mid-October to early May, water is only available at Bright Angel Campground and Indian Garden.
 There is never potable water available at the River Resthouse.
-Please note that, due to occasional pipeline breaks, potable water is not guaranteed: bringing an alternative form of water treatment, such as iodine tablets or a water filter, is essential.
+Please note that, due to horribly consistent pipeline breaks, potable water is not guaranteed: bringing an alternative form of water treatment, such as iodine tablets or a water filter, is essential.

 Along the Bright Angel Trail, the only campgrounds are at Indian Garden (CIG) and Bright Angel Campground (CBG).
 At-large camping is not permitted on Corridor Trails; visitors must camp in designated campgrounds.